 I was picked up right on time by the limo service owner himself, and we started chatting on our way to the airport.
-I loved talking to taxi (and limo) drivers because they always seem to know the best place to eat and the best place to go.
+I loved talking to taxi (and limo) drivers because they always seemed to know the best place to eat and the best place to go.
 They have their ears and pulse on the city—wherever I go.

-The driver, named Abdullah, asked me what I do for a living, and I said, “I am a sales trainer.
+The driver, Abdullah, asked me what I do for a living, and I said, “I am a sales trainer.
 I train salespeople how to sell without being pushy.”

 “Perfect!
 You should teach car salespeople how to sell!” he exclaimed.

 Then he proceeded to tell me how a pushy salesman lost a big sale.
 His story went something like this: He went into a GM dealership with the intention of buying six luxury SUVs for his business.
 He knew what he wanted.
 He spent months researching and needed to see the cars and test them.
 But as soon as he walked into the dealership, the salesman was onto him.
 He was “breathing on my neck,” he said, “telling me all kinds of specs I didn’t care about.”
 So Mr. Abdullah left the shop in a hurry.

 “He treated me like a moron—someone who knew nothing about cars.
 I am a businessman who researches what I need before I go shopping.
 All I wanted him to do was help me—not sell to me.”

 So he went to another dealership.
 He told me how he purchased his six Lincoln Navigators from this dealership!

 I felt sorry for that person who lost a BIG commission.
 That’s a month’s worth of commission in one sales transaction.